dsgrid/dsgrid/docs/source/data_format.rst

 - ``load_data``: Contains load time series by the columns of one dimension.

-  - The column dimension must be specified in the ``dataset.toml``.
+  - The column dimension must be specified in the ``dataset.json5``.
 The example below uses the ``metric`` dimension.
   - The ``id`` column represents one unique time array.